samanthaamoralesss/samanthaamoralesss/README.md

 <details>
 <summary><h3>💭 About Me + My Journey</h3></summary>
-I'll start with...
-I'm absolutely obsessed with all things tech!
-My passion for technology grew in middle school...
-I still have vivid memories of launching "steam" and being fully immersed.
+Where do I start...
+I'm absolutely obsessed with all things tech.
+My passion for technology grew in middle school; I still have vivid memories of launching steam and being fully immersed in the games I played.
 To say the least, it sparked my curiousity for this industry.
-I am college student with a lot of self teaching on my belt; Nonetheless, it has been such a rewarding journey.
+I am college student... with a lot of self teaching on my belt.
+Nonetheless, it has been such a rewarding journey.
 I strive to learn more every day, and I love seeing how much I’ve grown.
 Whether it’s coding, graphic design, learning about softwares, or 3D modeling, I just have to learn it all.
 Currently, I do 3D modeling for contractors and dabble in interior design.
-As well as, coding and creating new projects.
+As well as, code and create new projects.
 I constantly push myself to pick up new skills.
 There are so many things I'd like to accomplish.
-From things like... building an app and or being apart of a development team.
+From things like... making logos, building an app, and or being apart of a development team.
 Overall, I want to be able to create amazing things that make an impact.
 My journey is just getting started.